Sale!

 GHRP-6 Peptide and Cortisol Hormone Release

-In this clinical study (8), the action of GHRP-6 peptide on the hormone release and sleep electroencephalogram (EEG) during the night time was studied.
-Male subjects were presented with either the GHRP-6 peptide or a placebo.
+In this study,(8) the action of GHRP-6 peptide on the hormone release and sleep electroencephalogram (EEG) during the night time was studied.
+Research models were exposed with either the GHRP-6 peptide or a placebo.
 After the peptide, it was observed by the researchers that GHRP-6 appeared to induce higher secretion of both growth hormones and cortisol (ACTH) hormones.
 Throughout the night, particularly during the first half, cortisol hormone release and stage 2 sleep appeared to be enhanced, while the other sleep EEG variables remained apparently unchanged.
 This study suggested that not only may GHRP-6 possibly induce growth hormone release, but it also may act on the hypothalamus and pituitary gland axis, mobilizing cortisol hormone release.

 GHRP-6 Peptide and Organ Function